Sitecore-Hackathon/2019-SiteTroopers/documentation/README.md

 1. Choose the Report Root to search for items
 2. Choose a date and/or time
-3. Choose a Period, Before for items modified before the selected date/time, After for items modified after the selected date/time
+3. Choose a Period, "Before" for items modified before the selected date/time, "After" for items modified after the selected date/time
 4. Run the Publish.
 You will get a report of the pages published.

 ### Edit All Fields

 This tool allows editors in Experience Editor to easily find all editable fields and edit them on the fly.

-When selecting any editable field in Experience Editor, in the pop-up ribbon you will find this new button:
+When selecting any editable fields in Experience Editor, in the pop-up ribbon you will find this new button:

 ![editbutton](images/edit-all-fields-button.jpg "editbutton")